More

 13. Accomplish Reading

 Designed to help learners improve their reading comprehension, Accomplish Reading is the perfect English learning app for intermediate and advanced learners.
-Featuring a simple format, it contains sentences of varying complexities that readers have to read before answering multiple-choice-based comprehension questions.
+Featuring a simple format, it contains sentences of varying complexities that readers must read before answering multiple-choice-based comprehension questions.

 Price: Free